Prostanthera - Australian Mint Bush: Planting and Growing

 Diseases and pests

-If you grow your Australian mint in a greenhouse or conservatory, whiteflies (commonly called “whiteflies”) and red spider mites (which are actually arachnids) may infest the young plant.
-Daily misting will prevent this.
+If you grow your Australian mint in a greenhouse or conservatory, whiteflies (commonly known as “whiteflies”) and red spider mites (which are actually mites) may infest the plant.
+Daily misting will help prevent this.

-→ The advice sheet Whiteflies: identification and treatment and the advice sheet Red spider mite: identification and treatment may be useful in case of infestation.
+→ The advice sheet Whiteflies: identification and treatment and the advice sheet Red spider mites: identification and treatment may be useful in case of infestation.

 By sowing

-Sow the seeds in April, in pots or trays, using a special sowing compost.
-Keep the compost moist but not waterlogged during germination and the seedling’s growth.
-Transplant the seedlings into individual pots in autumn and plant them out the following spring.
+Sow the seeds in April, in pots or trays, in a special sowing substrate.
+Keep the compost moist but not waterlogged during germination and the growth of the young seedling.
+Transplant the seedlings in autumn into individual pots and plant them in the ground the following spring.

 By cutting

-Take cuttings in July-August.
-Select semi-ripe (semi-lignified) terminal shoots about 15 cm long.
-Plant them in pots with a light compost, such as a special sowing and cutting compost.
+Cuttings should be taken in July-August.
+Take semi-hardened terminal shoots about 15 cm long.
+Plant them in pots in a light substrate, such as a special sowing and cutting compost.
 Keep the compost moist but not waterlogged.
 Place your cuttings in partial shade.
-They can be planted out the following spring.
+You can plant them in the ground the following spring.

 How to pair Australian mint?